manoj-nannapaneni/Image-Captioner/README.md

 Remember to give proper location path to the training, testing and validation datasets in start.py

 BLEU scores are used to measure the accuracy of the generated captions.

+Inception model has been usedfrom Keras libraries for training.